Some of our services have changed. Please see our services page for more details

 • entry and exit point to buildings, including fire exit routes, should not lead directly onto a traffic route

-• working at height when sheeting, or securing a load
+• working at height when sheeting or securing a load

 • maintaining a vehicle